 Air Quality.
 Chattanooga’s air quality has improved steadily over the years.
 But for certain populations, environmental air pollution can still cause breathing problems.
 Due to the large amount of industry found throughout the Tennessee Valley, the area was once the victim of significant pollution.
 A combination of lax restrictions and booming production led to air quality issues.
 As environmental protection standards became more stringent, Chattanooga’s level of air pollution decreased – and we’re all breathing easier.

 For the elderly and populations suffering from conditions such as asthma, however, air pollution can still pose a health threat.
 Airborne pollutants ranging from particulate matter in the air to carbon monoxide can worsen preexisting conditions.
 Patients with heart disease and chronic lung diseases such as emphysema are also still at a very high risk for complications.
 These individuals should check air quality information regularly and stay indoors when conditions are poor.
 Chattanooga/Hamilton County Air Pollution Control Bureau at apcb.org.

 At home, school, outdoors and at work, everyone should be aware of factors affecting air quality and take every reasonable step to avoid breathing heavily polluted air.
 For more about how you can better assure that you and your family is breathing healthy air indoors and out, visit lung.org.

-CHI Memorial is honored to be one of 48 hospitals in the nation to receive a 'high performing' rating in nine surgical procedures including lung cancer surgery.> learn more
+CHI Memorial is honored to be one of 48 hospitals in the nation to receive a 'high performing' rating in nine surgical procedures and chronic conditions evaluated by U.S. News, including lung cancer surgery and COPD.> learn more